 As a result, KPIs are used when the business needs to evaluate its performance.
 This usually includes the performance evaluation of projects, plans, people, or departments.

 Each key performance indicator must contain the following elements:

-- A measure – what is being measured?
+What is being measured?
 Measures can be strategic or operational.
 They can also be associated with risk and project or employee performance.

-- A target – what is the business seeking to achieve?
+What is the business seeking to achieve?
 Targets are usually numerical values that are sensitive to time or other constraints.

-- A data source – the data that underpins the target must be robust.
+The data that underpins the target must be robust.
 There must be no room for interpretation in how each KPI is tracked and measured.

-- Reporting frequency – to some extent, reporting frequency will depend on the particular needs of the organization.
+To some extent, reporting frequency will depend on the particular needs of the organization.
 But it is good practice to report at least once a month.